jaweria01/VulFix-RAG/README.md

-# VulFix-RAG: Knowledge-Augmented Vulnerability Repair Framework
+# VulFix-RAG: Retrieval-Augmented Vulnerability Analysis and Repair System
 ## Overview

 VulFix-RAG is a Retrieval-Augmented Generation (RAG) framework for automated software vulnerability detection and repair.